 In this paper, we propose GCG methods on Riemannian manifolds, with general retractions and vector transport.
 We also focus on three types of step-size strategies: adaptive, diminishing, and those based on the Armijo condition.
 We provide a detailed discussion on the implementation of subproblem solutions for each strategy.
 For each step-size approach, we analyze the convergence of the method.
 Specifically, for the adaptive and diminishing step-size strategies, we establish a convergence rate of $\mathcal{O}(1/k)$, where \(k\) represents the number of iterations.
 For the Armijo step size strategy, we derive an iteration complexity of \(\mathcal{O}(1/\epsilon^2)\), where \(\epsilon\) represents the desired accuracy in the optimality condition.

-This paper is organized as follows.
-In Section~\ref{sec: preliminaries}, we review fundamental concepts and results related to Riemannian optimization.
+The outline of this paper is as follows.
+In section~\ref{sec: preliminaries}, we provide an overview of fundamental concepts and results in Riemannian optimization.
 In Section~\ref{sec3}, we introduce the generalized conditional gradient method on Riemannian manifolds with three different types of step size.
 Section~\ref{sec4} presents the convergence analysis, while Section~\ref{sec: subproblem} focuses on the discussion of the subproblem.
 Section~\ref{sec: accelerate} explores the accelerated version of the proposed method.
-Numerical experiments are presented in Section~\ref{sec: expreriment} to demonstrate the effectiveness of our approach.
+Numerical experiments are presented in Section~\ref{sec: expreriment} to illustrate the effectiveness of our approach.
 Finally, in Section~\ref{sec: conclusion}, we conclude the paper and suggest potential directions for future research.